Chief Operating Officer

 The chairs of the three NHS organisations in north Cumbria now each attend Trust board meetings and the CCG Governing Body meeting to enable collaboration and consistency as the integrated health and care system develops.

-Due to COVID-19 restrictions around social distance, this meeting will be a telephone conference and therefore members of the public will not be able to join this meeting.
+Due to COVID-19 restrictions this meeting will be a telephone conference and members of the public will not be able to join this meeting.

-The CCG is actively looking into additional technology which would enable members of the public to be able to stream future meetings.
-However, in the meantime if you have any questions you would like to raise on any of the items on the agenda then please email: Brenda.email@example.com and we will get a response to you as soon as we possibly can.
+However in these challenging times if you have any questions you would like to raise then please email: Brenda.firstname.lastname@example.org and we will get a response to you as soon as we possibly can.

 Agendas, Papers and Minutes